NOAA-OWP/evapotranspiration/INSTALL.md

-# PET Submodule Library Build Instructions
+# PET Submodule Library Build Instructions for use in the Next Generation Water Resources Modeling Framework

+**These build instructions are specific to running evapotranspiration in the [Next Generation Water Resources Modeling Framework](https://github.com/NOAA-OWP/ngen)**

 First, cd into the outer directory containing the submodule: